KireinaHoro/research-plan/main.typ

 emerging cache-coherent interconnect standards between CPUs and custom-built
 #glspl("nic", long: false).
 We focus on three main aspects for building a
 successful solution: efficiency, deployability, and provable security.
-We pursue high efficieny by building a cache-coherent smart @nic[s] with protocol offloading capabilities, aiming to eliminate all existing communication overheads.
+We pursue high efficiency by building a cache-coherent smart @nic[s] with protocol offloading capabilities, aiming to eliminate all existing communication overheads.
 We ensure deployability by designing our software and hardware with attention to requirements in production environments, such as multi-tenancy, inspection and telemetry, and debugging.
-We target provable security by formally verifying critical software and hardware components introduced, as well as how they interact with existing components.
+We target provable security by formally verifying critical software and hardware components we introduce, as well as how they interact with existing components.

 #pagebreak(weak: true)